 I have a vague recollection of getting an email from the White House press office that month, something about a holiday party in mid-December and asking if I would be interested in attending.

-Then, after Thanksgiving, towards the end of November, the phone rang on my desk and it was a woman in the White House press office.
+Then, after Thanksgiving, toward the end of November, the phone rang on my desk and it was a woman in the White House press office.

 Let me check with my editor and I will call you right back, I said.